 It also is the case that proliferation is neither inevitable nor irreversible.
 Many countries with the technical capability to acquire nuclear weapons and that previously were regarded by intelligence analysts and scholars as prime candidates for proliferation chose to forgo that option, and four countries that either indigenously developed nuclear weapons (South Africa) or inherited them (Belarus, Kazakhstan, and Ukraine) subsequently eliminated their nuclear arsenals and joined the NPT as non-nuclear-weapons states.
-Moreover, most countries that embarked on peaceful nuclear energy programs also, at one time or another, seriously contemplated milWilliam C. Potter on the global nuclear future itary programs, and a number actively engaged in nuclear weapons research and/or development.
-The overwhelming majority of these states, however, chose to abandon these military pursuits well before they yielded a nuclear weapon.
+Moreover, most countries that embarked on peaceful nuclear energy programs also, at one time or another, seriously contemplated milThe NPT & the sources of nuclear restraint William C. Potter on the global nuclear future itary programs, and a number actively engaged in nuclear weapons research and/or development.4 The overwhelming majority of these states, however, chose to abandon these military pursuits well before they yielded a nuclear weapon.